Channel Coding at Low Capacity: Proofs for BEC

-In this section, we prove the converse and achievability bounds of Theorem~\ref{Bounds for BEC}.
-In the proofs, we will be using Theorems~\ref{BE for Poisson}--\ref{BEC achiv} which are stated at the end of this section.
-For the results in coding theory, we generally refer to \cite{polyphd} as it has well collected and presented the corresponding proofs.
-See also \cite{Tan}, \cite{Wolfowitz}, \cite{Gal}, \cite{Poor}, and \cite{Elias}. \begin{proof}[{\bf Proof of Theorem~\ref{Bounds for BEC}.
-Achievability Bound.}] Consider $n$ transmissions over the BEC($\epsilon$) which are indexed by $i=1,\cdots,n$.
+\begin{proof}[{\bf Achievability Bound of Theorem~\ref{Bounds for BEC}}] Consider $n$ transmissions over the BEC($\epsilon$) which are indexed by $i=1,\cdots,n$.
 For the $i$-th transmission, we let $X_i$ be a Bernoulli random variable which is $0$ if the output of the $i^\text{th}$ channel is an erasure and is $1$ otherwise, i.e., $\text{Pr}\{X_i=1\}=1-\epsilon$.
 Suppose $S_n = \sum_{i=1}^n X_i$ and denote $\kappa=n(1-\epsilon)$.
 We will use the result of Theorem~\ref{BEC achiv} and show that if a number $M_1$ satisfies (\ref{M1}), then it will dissatisfy the inequality in \eqref{BEC ach.}.
 As a result, we obtain $M_1 \leq M^*(n,p_e)$.
 Now, by considering \eqref{BEC ach.}, we define